 The Board of Directors solicits your proxy in the form enclosed for use at the annual meeting.
 You may vote your shares by completing the proxy card with your vote, signature and date, and returning it by mail in the envelope provided, or you can follow the instructions on the proxy card to cast your vote via the Internet or telephone.
 Any stockholder giving a proxy in accordance with the enclosed form may revoke it at any time before it is exercised.
 A stockholder may revoke his or her proxy by delivering to the Secretary of Seaboard a written notice of revocation or a duly executed proxy bearing a later date, or by attending the meeting and voting in person.
 A duly completed proxy will be voted at the annual meeting in accordance with the instructions of the stockholder.
-Where a stockholder's voting instructions are not specified in the completed proxy, the shares represented by the proxy will be voted in accordance with the recommendations of the Board of Directors as follows: "for" the election of the nominees for director listed herein; "for" the approval, on an advisory basis, of the compensation of Seaboard's Named Executive Officers; "3 years" for the frequency of the advisory stockholder vote on the compensation of our Named Executive Officers; and "for" ratification of the selection of KPMG LLP as independent auditors for 2023.
+Where a stockholder's voting instructions are not specified in the completed proxy, the shares represented by the proxy will be voted in accordance with the recommendations of the Board of Directors as follows: "for" the election of the nominees for director listed herein; and "for" ratification of the selection of KPMG LLP as independent auditors for 2024.
 The Board of Directors does not know of any matters that will be brought before the meeting other than those referred to in the Notice of Annual Meeting.
 However, if any other matter properly comes before the meeting, it is intended that the persons named in the enclosed form of proxy, or their substitutes acting thereunder, will vote on such matter in accordance with their discretion and judgment.
 If your shares of common stock are held in street name, you will receive instructions from your broker, bank or other nominee that you must follow in order to have your shares voted.
 Seaboard will bear all expenses in connection with the solicitation of proxies, including preparing, assembling and mailing this proxy statement.
 After the initial mailing of this proxy statement, proxies may be solicited by mail, telephone, facsimile transmission or personally by directors, officers, employees or agents of Seaboard.
 Brokerage houses and other custodians, nominees and fiduciaries will be requested to forward soliciting materials to beneficial owners of shares held of record by them, and their reasonable out-of-pocket expenses will be paid by Seaboard.